mautic/user-documentation/docs/companies/companies_overview.rst

 When identifying a Contact through a Form, you can also associate an existing Company or create a new one if:

-- The Form includes Company name as a Form field - mandatory for Company matching/creation,
+- The Form includes Company name as a Form Field - mandatory for Company matching/creation,
-- The Form includes City as a Form field - mandatory for Company matching/creation),
+- The Form includes City as a Form Field - mandatory for Company matching/creation,
-- The Form includes Country as a form field - mandatory for Company matching/creation,
+- The Form includes Country as a Form Field - mandatory for Company matching/creation,
-- The Form includes State as a form field - optional for Company matching/creation.
+- The Form includes State as a Form Field - optional for Company matching/creation.

 Company scoring
 ================